2KAbhishek/octohub.nvim/README.md

 - Latest version of `neovim`
 - Authenticated `gh` CLI
-- [tmux-tea](https://github.com/2kabhishek/tmux-tea) (optional) if you want to use individual sessions for each repository
+- [tmux-tea](https://github.com/2kabhishek/tmux-tea) (optional, recommended) if you want to use individual sessions for each repository
+  - I also recommend enabling the default command to be nvim with `set -g @tea-default-command 'nvim'` for a better experience

 ### 💻 Installation